Vijaiananth/Starbucks-Offer-Recommendataion-Capstone/README.md

 ## Project Details<a name="motivation"></a>

 It is the Starbuck's Capstone Challenge of the Data Scientist Nanodegree in Udacity.

-We get the dataset from the program that creates the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.
+We got the dataset from the program that creates the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.

 We want to make a recommendation engine that recommends Starbucks which offer should be sent to a particular customer.

-We are interested to answer the following two questions:
-1. Which offer should be sent to a particular customer to let the customer buy more?
+We are interested in checking which offer should be sent to a customer to influence them to purchase ?
-2. Which demographic groups respond best to which offer type?

-## File Descriptions <a name="files"></a>
+## Data set details <a name="files"></a>

 The notebook available here showcases work related to the above questions.